 Step 1: Plan your survey area

 Surveys should cover approximately one hectare or 2.5 acres (100m x 100m or 328’ x 328’).
+This is roughly the size of a football or soccer field.
 The area does not have to be of a particular shape; it could be a field or a long stretch of roadside.
 Mark the center of your location on a map (either paper or smartphone app).
 This will be very important later for data submission, please document the location of each survey accurately!

 Step 2: Fill out the data sheet